jsonu26a1/voxelworld/README.md

 [bgfx](https://github.com/bkaradzic/bgfx/tree/master/examples)) and get a demo working, then we should look into following the "shaders for beginners" guide, along with rust crates for compiling shader scripts, and finally plugging those into bgfx-rs.

+The most difficult thing might be shaders.
+I looked a bit at how bgfx handles shaders, and they use a tool called Shader Compiler (shaderc, also has a rust crate).
+The bgfx docs mention "predefined uniforms" with helper macros, and using makefiles, so I'm not entirely certain how this will be done.

+I need to read up about the terminology used, "uniforms", "vertex shader attributes".
+The first thing to tackle is getting a basic cubes example work, where I handle compiling the shader myself, so I can explore adding other features next.